 You'll need to find an employer before you can become an apprentice.
 Some of New Zealand’s leading employers in the automotive industry are looking for apprentices now.

 MTA has partnered with ATNZ in the Auckland and Waikato regions.
 ATNZ gets people into careers they love by matching them with a host business that is looking to train an apprentice.

 You can also view current vacancies or register as a jobseeker on MITO New Zealand's Jobhub.
 Creating a jobseeker profile is free and you can use this to promote yourself to MITO employers, who can then get in touch with potential job opportunities.

 Where will a career in the automotive industry lead?

 Once completed, a nationally recognised qualification will establish a career in the automotive industry that can lead you in all sorts of directions.
 There are opportunities in sales, marketing, parts and accessories, administration, management, and eventually even ownership.

 Travel the world, work for the world’s major manufacturers, work on development projects or join the race circuit.

 The possibilities are endless - the opportunities are great!

 Who should you contact?

-To find out more about getting started in the automotive industry, or to find an apprentice, visit the MITO New Zealand website or phone MITO on 0800 882121.
+To find out more about getting started in the automotive industry, or to find an apprenticeship, visit the MITO New Zealand website or phone MITO on 0800 882121.